 The health, safety and welfare of all individuals involved with Skills Canada Alberta are of vital importance.
 Safety is a condition of participation with Skills Canada Alberta and shall not be sacrificed for the sake of expediency.
 At the discretion of the judges and technical committees, any competitor can be denied the right to participate should they not have the required proper safety equipment and/or act in an unsafe manner that can cause harm to themselves or others.

 ADDITIONAL INFORMATION

-Lunch will be provided for all competitors, teacher chaperones, judges, and volunteers.
+Lunch will be provided for all competitors.
 Unfortunately, all allergies may not be able to be accommodated for.
-Your lunch ticket will be in the back of your name tag.

-PARKING INFORMATION & VENUE MAPS:
+Please connect with the local Regional Coordinator for more information.
+Parking information & venue maps: